December 26, 2020 - January 1, 2021 // 7 Days

 Costa Rica is a picture perfect example of conservation.
 Rich with roaring rivers, jungle waterfalls, lush rainforests, and a mind-boggling assortment of wildlife, this small Central American country is a vacation paradise.
 Despite all the natural beauty, many indigenous communities lack the resources to improve homes, schools, or hospitals.

-We work together side by side, family with familia, on construction projects and community renovations.
-During breaks, we share empanadas, gallo pinto or plántanos while immersing ourselves in the culture, language, and history of the community.
+We work together side by side, familia con familia, on construction projects and community renovations.
+During breaks, we share empanadas, gallo pinto or plántanos, immersing ourselves in the culture, language, and history of the community.

-Our evenings are spent at a rustic lodge, affording views of the Turrialba Valley mountains and plantations of coffee, sugar cane, and fruit.
+Our evenings are spent at a rustic lodge, with views of the Turrialba Valley mountains and plantations of coffee, sugar cane, and fruit.